Linear Barcode ActiveX Control & DLL

 =("PrefixText"&[Table1.Field1] & "~009" & [Table1.Field2] & "SuffixText")

-NOTE: When distributing Access Databases, the ActiveX Barcode Control must be installed on each computer used to print barcodes.
-For a simpler solution, IDAutomation also offers the Native Barcode Generator for Access, which is a complete barcode generator object that stays embedded in the database.
+When distributing an Access Database, the ActiveX Barcode Control must be installed on each computer used to print barcodes.
+For a complete barcode generator object that stays embedded in the database, consider the Native Barcode Generator for Access.

-ActiveX Barcode Controls may easily be used in Microsoft Excel and may be modified by referencing a cell or via the use of VBA code.
-ActiveX Controls cannot be used to easily populate a column in Excel; they must be placed one at a time.
-If this type of implementation is needed, IDAutomation suggests using barcode fonts, which can be easily used to produce a column of barcodes.
+ActiveX Barcode Controls may be used in Microsoft Excel and may be modified by referencing a cell, or via the use of VBA code.

-1. In Microsoft Excel, choose View - Toolbars - Control Toolbox.
+1. Excel 2000/2003 Choose View - Toolbars - Control Toolbox.
 There should now be a toolbox visible.
-On the tool box, choose the "more controls button."
+On the toolbox, choose the "more controls button."

 2. Select the barcode control from the list of available ActiveX Controls.
 Click and drag the control for desired placement in the spreadsheet and size it as necessary.

-5. To link a cell to the data that is to be encoded in the barcode, enter the cell in the "LinkedCell" property of the control.
+4. To link a cell to the data to be encoded in the barcode, enter the cell in the "LinkedCell" property of the control.
+Refer to the Linking cells in ActiveX page for more detailed instructions.

-1. In FrontPage, choose Insert - Advanced - ActiveX Control (In FrontPage 2003, choose Insert - Web Component - Advanced Controls - ActiveX Control).
-If the control does not appear in the list, choose Customize to add it to the list of controls.
-Choose Finish.
+1. Choose Insert - Advanced - ActiveX Control (In FrontPage 2003, choose Insert - Web Component - Advanced Controls - ActiveX Control).
+If the control does not appear in the list, choose Customize to add it to the list of controls and select Finish.

 2. The control will appear in the web page.
 Right-click on the control to adjust properties as necessary.

 3. The control must be installed on every PC that accesses the web page displaying the ActiveX control.
-To enable the control to automatically install (if it is not already installed), enter the file name and path of the signed CAB file, which is provided in the download package.
+To enable the control to automatically install, if it is not already installed, enter the file name and path of the signed CAB file, which is provided in the download package.
 IDAutomation supplies signed CAB files in the package for this purpose.
-IDAutomation also provides an online example of installing the ActiveX Barcode with a CAB file.
+IDAutomation also provides an online example of installing the ActiveX Barcode with a CAB file and a dynamic ActiveX Control Example viewable in Internet Explorer only.

-1. Copy and paste the following object code into HTML:
+1. Copy and paste the following object code into any HTML editor:

 <param name="DataToEncode" value="Linear ActiveX">